knoid/gmail-read-tomorrow/README.md

 Purpose
 -------

-This tutorial will help you collect those not so important emails you do have to read (or skim over) and deliver them to your inbox when you want.
+This solution will help you collect those not so important emails you do have to read (or skim over) and deliver them to your inbox with a specific frequency so you don't have to be checking them all the time.

 Do you have too many emails arriving all day to your inbox?
-With this script you can delay all this annoying emails and handle them just once a day.
+With this script you can delay all this annoying emails and handle them only once a day.
 (Only compatible with GMail).

 Prerequisites